Pakistani police surround Imran Khan's home, say former leader is hiding suspects during recent riots - ExBulletin

 On Wednesday, Khan took to Twitter after 200 police surrounded the house and a jail van appeared on the scene.

 Probably my last tweet before my next arrest,” Khan tweeted.
-Police surrounded my house.
+The police surrounded my house.

 Earlier on Wednesday, Amir Mir, a spokesman for the Punjab provincial government, said Khan had 24 hours to hand over 40 suspects who are believed to be hiding in his home or being raided by police.
 Mir told a press conference that so far 3,400 suspects have been arrested and more raids are planned.